-Clif Pet hopes to stand out in a competitive dog-treat market with its simple ingredients and Clif Bar’s reputation among athletes and outdoor recreationists who frequently include their dogs in activities, Lok says.
+Clif Pet hopes to stand out in a competitive dog-treat market with its simple ingredients and Clif Bar’s reputation among athletes and outdoor recreationists who frequently include their dogs in activities, Lok said.

-“People know the brand and eat it themselves,” Lok says.
+“People know the brand and eat it themselves,” Lok said.
 “It’s cool that they can now share a snack they feel good about on the trail with their pet partners.”